 In both science and appraising, you are trained to be objective and analyze the data.
 You look for the truth.
+That is also how I write about Covid-19.

 I want to provide a reliable source in the blog to help everyone understand what is happening with Covid-19.
 Every day I spend 2-4 hours learning about Covid, including reading original research studies.
 I am a writer, not a journalist, and often give my opinion.
 Both my business and science writing is based on my related education and experience.

-I select the articles, podcasts, and videos that are most useful for this blog They have interviewees that are experts and can write or speak well.
-I always include references to related information and links to the original research papers, when available.
+I select the articles, podcasts, and videos that are most useful for this blog.
+They have interviewees that are experts and can write or speak well.
+I always include references to related information and links to the original research papers when available.

 I only use information from sources I trust.
 I have used most of them for many years.
 Whenever possible I read the original scientific research.
 Sometimes people tell me about something they heard or read that is misinformation.
 That is one of the reasons I started this blog: to let readers know what is really happening now.